typelevel/squants/README.md

 to compile a program that adds these two values together.
 This is not appropriate as kW and kWh measure two different quantities.
 The unit kWh is used to measure an amount of Energy used or produced.
-The unit kW is used to measure Power/Load, the rate at which Energy is being used or produced, that is, Power is the first time derivative of Energy; Power = Energy / Time.
+The unit kW is used to measure Power/Load, the rate at which Energy is being used or produced, that is, Power is the first time derivative of Energy; *Power = Energy / Time*.

 Consider the following code

 ```scala
 val loadKw: Double = 1.2
 val energyMwh: Double = 24.2
 val sumKw = loadKw + energyMwh
 ```

 which not only adds different quantity types (load vs energy), it also fails to convert the scales (Mega vs Kilo).
 Because this code compiles, detection of these errors is pushed further into the development cycle.

 ### Dimensional Types
 The Squants Type Library and DSL helps prevent errors like these by type checking operations at compile time and automatically applying scale and type conversions (see below) at run-time.
 For example,

 ```scala
 val load1: Power = Kilowatts(12)
 val load2: Power = Megawatts(0.023)